sdelliot/firewheel/docs/source/system/vm_resource_manager/vmr_in_experiment.rst

    $ ls /var/launch
    -100 -250 -300 5

-Inside these ref:`<start-time>` directories is a directory for each VMR which is scheduled at the given time.
+Inside these :ref:`start time <start-time>` directories is a directory for each VMR which is scheduled at the given time.

 For example, if ``set_hostname.sh`` and ``get_stat.py`` both occurred at ``-250`` it would look like: